-'The Haunting Of Hill House' Season 2 Could Use The Same Cast In Brand New Roles
+'The Haunting Of Hill House' Might Go Full 'AHS' & Use The Same Cast In New Roles

 Even though Netflix still has yet to officially pick up a second season of The Haunting of Hill House, the ghostly drama was such a hit that Season 2 feels inevitable.
 But the real question is what a second season might even look like.
 Showrunner Mike Flanagan has said that he feels the Crain family's story is completely finished, which means a potential Season 2 would focus on a whole new batch of characters.
 But, might those new characters still look familiar?
 The Haunting of Hill House Season 2 could use the same cast in new roles as it continues, similar to American Horror Story's model.
 A new interview with a star of the series has fans thinking that although the Crain family may be gone, we will still see the actors we loved in Season 1 in the series again.

 There have been a lot of theories and pitches about what a potential second season of The Haunting of Hill House might look like after showrunner Mike Flanagan confirmed that the Crain family will not be in Season 2 at all if it happens.
 One of the ideas that Flanagan did mention in an interview is the possibility of an anthology series, meaning that Season 2 would leave Hill House and tell the story of a completely new haunted place.
 The move would undoubtedly draw comparisons to other hit horror anthology series American Horror Story, and it might lean into that similarity even more by recasting its main slate of actors into new roles each season.